 - Blog: Why Is the Buyer's Journey Critical for Successful Entrepreneurs?

 - Blog: How To Make Your Startup A Success When You're Over 50

 - Podcast: Andy Simon—Confessions of a Successful Entrepreneur

 - Podcast: How Women Entrepreneurs Can Build Sustainable Businesses and Change the World

 Entrepreneurs: how our 6-step process can help your company thrive

 At Simon Associates Management Consultants, we specialize in new business development, especially early-stage companies and turn-around situations.
 Our 6-Step Process is designed for entrepreneurs (of any age) who need smart, innovative business strategies so they can adapt to changing times and capitalize on new technologies.
-Please contact us to discuss how our process works and also how we might help you find startup capital, launch your business, capture customers and grow market share.
+Please contact us to discuss how our process works and also how we might help you launch your business, capture customers and grow market share.
 We look forward to hearing from you.